Brave New World (American TV series)

-Brave New World is an American science fiction drama series loosely based on the classic novel of the same name by Aldous Huxley.
-It premiered on the NBCUniversal streaming service Peacock on July 15, 2020.
+Brave New World is an American science fiction drama television series loosely based on the classic 1932 novel of the same name by Aldous Huxley.
+It premiered on the day NBCUniversal streaming service Peacock launched, July 15, 2020.
 In October 2020, the series was cancelled after one season.

 Premise

-The series "imagines a utopian society that has achieved peace and stability through the prohibition of monogamy, privacy, money, family and history itself."
-In an update of the original novel, an artificial intelligence system named Indra also connects citizens via a wireless network.
+The series "imagines a utopian society that has achieved peace and stability through the prohibition of monogamy, privacy, money, family, and history itself."
+In an update of the original novel, an artificial intelligence system named Indra connects citizens via a wireless network.

 Summary

-The series unfolds around a man (John) flawed in his relationships, transitioning from The Savage Lands whose citizens survive by entertaining New London, to New London, whose citizens live or serve an anti-monogamous, anti-solipsistic hedonistic existence.
-His mother facilitates their escape, but dies in the process.
-She wishes a better life for her son, but John's flippant influence infects and ultimately destroys New London society by disrupting its morally questionable caste system, while never taking responsibility for his actions.
-In the aftermath, the New London AI (Indra) now embodied in John's now ex-bestfriend (Bernard) is free to perhaps make the citizens of The Savage Lands a little less "savage", and John's now ex-girlfriend (Lenina) is promoted to perhaps make New London a little more "savage".
+The series unfolds around John, who relocates from the Savage Lands to New London.
+New London's citizens live an anti-monogamous, anti-solipsistic, hedonistic existence.
+His mother (Linda) facilitates their escape from the Savage Lands but dies in the process.
+Although she wishes for a better life for her son, John's subversive influence infects and ultimately destroys New London society by disrupting its citizens' acceptance of its immoral caste system.
+In the aftermath, the New London AI (Indra), now embodied in John's ex-best friend (Bernard), is free to make the citizens of the Savage Lands less "savage" and John's now ex-girlfriend (Lenina) is promoted to make New London more "savage".